 For locations where warning or regulatory signs are not applicable to bicyclists, an EXCEPT BICYCLES plaque should be used to supplement the warning or regulatory sign.
 These plaques may be applicable to supplement a variety of signs, such as DO NOT ENTER, NO OUTLET, ONE WAY, ALL TRAFFIC MUST TURN RIGHT, etc. The EXCEPT BICYCLES plaque shall not be used to exempt bicycles from STOP, YIELD, Yield Here to Pedestrians, or Stop Here for Pedestrians signs, nor from traffic signal indications.
-The regulatory R3-7bP version of the sign shall only be used with other regulatory signs; the warning (W16-20P) version of the sign shall only be used with other warning signs.
+The regulatory (R3-7bP) version of the sign should only be used with other regulatory signs; the warning (W16-20P) version with black letters on a warning of the sign panel should only be used with other warning signs.